4scuti/stacksurvey/README.md

 The motivation for project is satisfying a class assignment.
 Eventually, an interesting (enough) topic was discovered in the data set:

->What is the annual compensation (y) over years of experience (x) of deveopers who use a programming language from a specific country?
+>What is the annual compensation (y) over years of experience (x) of developers who use a programming language from a specific country?

 ## Requirements